-New Brunswick’s population is declining due to an aging population and poor retention of youth and immigrants.
-In 1976, New Brunswick’s population share peaked at 2.94%, however, it has since dropped by 29.6% to 2.07% in 2019.
+New Brunswick’s population is shrinking due to an aging population and poor retention of youth and immigrants.
+In 1976, New Brunswick’s population share peaked at 2.94%; however, it has since dropped by30%, reaching 2.06% in 2020.

-The imbalance between the aging population and youth population in New Brunswick is creating a low population growth rate in the province.
-Due to the shortage of jobs, the youth population is leaving New Brunswick resulting in a net loss in interprovincial migration.
-In addition, New Brunswick has a low fertility rate.
-Therefore, the number of children being born is relatively low.
-As such, the death rate is almost equal to the birth rate, resulting in a natural increase of zero.
+The imbalance between the aging population and youth population in New Brunswick reflects a low population growth rate in the province.
+Possibly due to a shortage of employment opportunities, the province's youth population is leaving, resulting in a net loss in interprovincial migration.
+In addition, New Brunswick has a low fertility rate - that is, the number of children being born is relatively low.
+As of 2020, the death rate is almost equal to the birth rate, resulting in a natural population increase of zero.